 I see so many freelancers undervaluing themselves, it’s hard to give this advice — but it works if you’re just getting started.

 A great way to get long-term clients is to offer some of your services for free.
-For me, this meant reaching out to local startups or businesses that had subpar web experiences, and offering to rebuild their website.
+For me, this meant reaching out to a few local businesses that had subpar web experiences, and offering to rebuild their website.